 For instance, last year Vogue came to know that its readers are being bombarded with redirect ads.
 It pursued the issue and ended up warning one of the partners about the malicious ad code served from the platform.

 Meta Refresh Tag

-Other than these mentioned ways, another common method is meta refresh tag, that takes the user from one web page to another web page.
-In this, the bad actor sets the countdown usually invisible to the user, and after the countdown ends the user is forced to visit a web page which might contain a virus or any malware.
+Other than these mentioned ways, another common method is a meta refresh tag, that takes the user from one web page to another web page.
+In this, the bad actor sets the countdown usually invisible to the user, and after the countdown ends the user is forced to visit a web page that might contain a virus or any malware.
 But the good thing is almost all the most-used used browsers block the automatic redirect.